 Australia is a vibrant country known for its outback bush, Koalas, Kangaroos, clean water and air.
 However, the government has so much more to offer than just that.

 Many international students choose Australia to study because of its excellent education system, laid-back nature and high standard of living.

 In Australia, International students need to have health insurance.
 This healthcare program is called the Overseas Student Health Cover (OSHC).

-So, before you plan to go to Australia for your studies, it is essential to know about this health cover and how it works is essential, including the meaning of OSHC, what it is, the documents required when applying, and more.
+So, before you plan to go to Australia for your studies, knowing about this student health insurance and how it works is essential, including the meaning of OSHC, what it is, the documents required when applying, and more.

 1. What Is OSHC?